 Monday, September 29, 2014

-Nebraskan Student Union Ponderosa Rooms
+Nebraskan Student Union Ponderosa Room E

 2014 marks the 50th Anniversary of the World Affairs Conference in Kearney.
 Since 1964, Kearney State College, now the University of Nebraska at Kearney, has sponsored an international conference to discuss issues of global importance.
 In 1988 the name of the conference was changed to honor Professor James E. Smith.
 We recognize today, as did the Conference’s founders, how critical discussion and interaction with people from diverse cultures is for a complete education.
 Many issues that shape the quality of our lives have an international dimension.
 Global economic interdependence, the development of appropriate environmental strategies, the resolution of regional conflicts, and the enhancement of human rights all require a global perspective.

 This year, however, in commemorating the golden jubilee of the Conference, we have chosen to focus not on how the global community affects us and our world but how we, as individuals and communities, can influence and improve upon the world.
 As Margaret Mead famously said: “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has.”
 For this one-day conference, we have sought out those “thoughtful and committed citizens” from Nebraska and beyond who have indeed changed the world in ways that might seem impossible.
-Therefore, we bring to you among others: a church group from Callaway whose members began with $1,500 seed money which has grown enough to build wells, schools and a medical clinic in Nigeria; local doctors whose commitment to serve has saved lives in Haiti and provided orthopedic care throughout the developing world; a Lincoln organization that provides homes for street children and rescues victims of trafficking in Asia; and an international organization that uses music to bridge divides and help heal the wounds of war.
+Therefore, we bring to you among others: a church group from Callaway whose members began with $1,500 seed money which has grown enough to build wells, schools and a medical clinic in Nigeria; local doctors whose commitment to serve has saved lives and provided care throughout the developing world; a Lincoln organization that provides homes for street children and intercepts victims of trafficking in Asia; and an international organization that uses music to bridge divides and help heal the wounds of war.
 All of these success stories began with the courage and determination of one or a few individuals who refused to believe that “nothing could be done” and insisted instead that they could make a difference.
 Their work is an inspiration to us all.

 Our keynote address directly addresses this theme.
 Provided by Tom Clynes, contributing editor and photographer at National Geographic Adventure, it is entitled, Can One Person Really Change the World?
 For the past decade, Clynes has been covering environmental issues, science, and adventure travel.
 He also contributes to Popular Science, Men's Journal, The New York Times, GQ, and other publications, and is the author of the book Wild Planet.
-In this stunningly visual presentation, Clynes brings audiences along on an assignment to the ends of the Earth, where we will meet the astonishing people who have turned once-ordinary lives into extraordinary, world-changing adventures.
+In this stunningly visual presentation, Clynes brings audiences along on assignment to the ends of the Earth, where we will meet the astonishing people who have turned once-ordinary lives into extraordinary, world-changing adventures.
 More importantly, their experiences may spark our own dreams into action.

-As always, we hope that the information provided at this conference will remind UNK faculty, students, and the broader Kearney community of our connections to the broader global community and in this case, of our individual abilities to influence and change it for the better.
+As always, we hope that the information provided at this conference will remind UNK faculty, students, and the Kearney community of our connections to the broader global community and in this case, of our individual abilities to influence and change it for the better.
 It is our hope also that members of the audience will be sufficiently inspired by what they hear at the conference to maintain a lifelong interest in international affairs.